BeatingLawrence/Cerberus/README.md

 5. Set "test" as single target for the test configuration

 Compile Debug, Release and test configuration (in this order) to check if setup works

+##### MSVC Important Note:
+In MSVC configuration, the gtest and gmock testing libraries are not searched in the system path but in the workspace.

+Please copy a pre-compiled gtest version under "gtest" directory at the same level of "CMakeList.txt" file.

+inside the gtest directory, "lib" and "include" directories of gtest must be present.

+IMPORTANT: Gtest library must have been compiled with RunTime Library set to "SHARED".

+Please refer to https://github.com/google/googletest to get the sources of google test library.